 Whole Class Reading

-In whole class reading sessions, there is a high level of interaction between teachers and pupils in order to develop a good level of comprehension.
-Children are exposed to a wide range of high-quality texts and discussion in an immersive environment that aims to provide appropriate challenges to build on pupils’ existing knowledge and understanding.
+Following on from the Floppy’s Phonics program, pupils participate in regular whole class reading sessions.
+Whole class reading offers a high level of interaction between teachers and pupils in order to develop a good level of comprehension.
+In addition, pupils are exposed to a wide range of high-quality texts and discussion in an immersive environment that aims to provide appropriate challenges to build on pupils’ existing knowledge and understanding.

 Independent reading is the reading that children do on their own, at school and at home.
 In class the children may work as a group, or will read independently with a teacher, teaching assistant or adult volunteer.